Praagnya/Automated-CL-Generator-for-LinkedIn-Jobs/README.md

-# Automated CV Generator for LinkedIn Jobs
+# Automated Cover Letter Generator for LinkedIn Jobs

 This project automates the process of creating tailored CVs for job applications by extracting job descriptions from LinkedIn and using a large language model to generate customized CVs.
 The project integrates web scraping, API calls, and AI-powered text generation to streamline and optimize the job application process.